-Mount Qixia, also known as Sheshan Mountain or Dongshan Mountain, lies about 22 km (13.7 miles) northeast of Nanjing City.
-The mountain consists of three peaks-Dragon Peak, Tiger Peak and Flying Phoenix Peak (the main peak).
+Qixia Mountain, also known as Sheshan Mountain or Dongshan Mountain, lies about 22 km (13.7 miles) northeast of Nanjing City.
+The mountain consists of three peaks - Dragon Peak, Tiger Peak and Flying Phoenix Peak (the main peak).

 The natural landscape here is really enthralling with its flame colored maple trees, strange stones, luxuriant forests and clear springs.
-However, the most impressive spots on the mountain are the many widely scattered cultural relics, especially Qixia Temple, Sarira Pagoda and Thousand Buddhas Cliff.
+However, the most impressive spots on Mount Qixia are the many widely scattered cultural relics, especially Qixia Temple, Sarira Pagoda and Thousand Buddhas Cliff.
 Qixia Mountain is revered as the first mountain in Jinling (present-day Nanjing).

 The first sight of the scenic area is Mirror Lake, which is west of the gate of Qixia Temple.
 The lake was created during the reign of Emperor Qianlong in the Qing Dynasty (1644-1911).
 The Huxin (the center of the lake) Pavilion is connected to the bank by the Nine Bend Bridge.

-Qixia Temple, located at the western foot of the main peak was built in the Southern Dynasties (420-589).
-It was originally the house of a famous monk and later donated as a temple named Qixia Jingshe (place for monks or Taoists to live and practice austerities).
+Qixia Temple located at the western foot of the main peak was built in the Southern Dynasties (420-589).
+It was originally the house of a famous monk and later donated as a temple named Qixia Jingshe, the place for monks or Taoists to live and practice austerities.
 This is how the name of Qixia Mountain originated.
 This was one of the four Buddhist monasteries established during the Tang Dynasty (618-907).
 The original building was destroyed by war, but was reconstructed during the Qing Dynasty, and today the main features are the Mountain Gate, the Heavenly King Hall, the Pi Lu (a Buddha) Hall and the Sutra Hall.

 You can sample the vegetarian noodles that are served in Qixia Temple.
 A specialty, they really do taste different with fragrant mushroom, suji (steamed bean curd roll) and other vegetables.
 The souvenirs available here include various maple leaf bookmarks and ornaments.